 - Hypertension: Home BP machine

-- Elderly and or frail patients: Pulse oximeter, home BP machine (see guidance on website for what monitors to buy)
+- Elderly and or frail patients: Pulse oximeter, home BP machine

 - We advise all patients to have a thermometer at home.